williamlamjy/mTracker/docs/DeveloperGuide.md

 How the `InputParser` class works:
-1. When the user enters a command along with the relevant parameters if any, the `getCommandComponents()` method in `InputParser` separates the user's command by spaces to return a string array.
+1. When the user enters a command along with the relevant parameters if any, the `getCommandComponents(commandInput)` method in `InputParser` separates the user's command by spaces to return a string array.
-2. The command is then determined by using the `filterByCommandType()` method which would return the corresponding command type.
+2. The command is then determined by using the `filterByCommandType(componentComponents, instruments)` method which would return the corresponding command type.
 Examples of different command types are `AddInstrumentCommand`, `DeleteCommand`, `ListCommand` etc.

 #### Design considerations for parsing inputs for add functionality